apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

-A Role Delegation Token is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for set of "Assumed Role" credentials, with an AWS account specific role for a limited duration.
+A Role Delegation Token is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for a set of "Assumed Role" session credentials with a limited lifetime, belonging to a given IAM Role.
-This role is restricted to only grant access the S3 bucket and all KMS keys.
+The resulting session credentials are restricted to grant access to all KMS keys, and to the specific S3 bucket.
 They are marshalled into the S3A Delegation Token.

 Other S3A connectors can extract these credentials and use them to